 We always test our formulas for heavy metal contamination and are well below the recommended safety limits set by the FDA.
 We meticulously vet every ingredient, banning over 1500 ingredients from our formulas, and choosing only clean, non-toxic, and organic & fair-trade ingredients wherever possible.

-A common scenario in China: unethical manufacturers substitute a brand’s ingredients for lower-quality, lower-cost ingredients without consulting the brand.
+A common scenario: manufacturers substitute a brand’s ingredients for lower-quality, lower-cost ingredients without consulting the brand.
 So, the product a brand thinks they’re selling has been altered in ways they aren’t even aware of.

 When products are produced overseas, brands have little or no visibility into their production.
 While they can provide specifications on ingredients and production methods, they can't be sure these guidelines are being followed.